 Problems with cold caps

-Cold caps only block certain drugs and are not suitable for use in all types of cancer.
+Scalp cooling can't be used for all types of cancer.
 You can't really have scalp cooling if there is too high a risk that there might be cancer cells in your scalp blood vessels.
-This is because the cells in the scalp blood vessels might survive the treatment.
+This is because the cells in these blood vessels might survive the treatment.

-- continuous chemotherapy through a pump, because you would have to wear the cold cap for 24 hours a day
+You also wouldn't have scalp cooling with continuous chemotherapy through a pump or with chemotherapy tablets.
+This is because you would need to wear the cold cap for 24 hours a day.

-If you are interested in trying a cold cap with your chemotherapy, ask your specialist nurse if it is suitable for you.
+If you're interested in trying a cold cap with your chemotherapy, ask your specialist nurse if it's suitable for you.
 You can discuss the possible risks with your specialist if you're worried.